VulNyx/vulnyx/submit-writeup.md

         <a href="/rules" target="_blank">
           <strong>Rules</strong>
         </a>
-        section before submitting a new vm.
+        section before submitting a new writeup.
       </small>
     </div>
   </form>